Do you want to learn more about photographing food? Here are our favorite food photography props and backdrops, plus tips on where to shop!

 After some trial and error, I found my favorite backdrops (and bought a bunch of them).

 I highly recommend Bessie Bakes photography backdrops.
-They’re foam boards, but extremely realistic.
+They’re foam boards, but quite realistic.

 They’re also lightweight, stain-resistant, large enough to do flat-lay photography scenes, and are relatively affordable.